How NewsAPI Industry Trend Briefing Automates Sales Enablement

 - Does not scrape websites or parse full article content — it uses NewsAPI structured metadata (title, description, source)

-- Does not provide real-time alerts — weekly batch analysis optimizes for comprehensive coverage over speed
+- Does not provide real-time alerts — weekly batch analysis optimizes for full coverage over speed

 - Does not guarantee coverage of all industry news — coverage depends on NewsAPI source index and your keyword configuration